Why does my nose get blocked at night?

 Inflammation in the sinuses leads to an increase in the amount of mucus secreted and, as this collects in the upper nasal passages, a blocked nose can develop.
 Symptoms can be worse at night, and can be affected by posture or your sleeping position.

 A normal bout of sinusitis only lasts a week or so and should clear on its own without any assistance from antibiotics or a GP.

 Air containing little or no moisture can be a cause of a blocked nose, especially at night.
 As your nasal passages become increasingly dry, the nasal tissues over-produce mucus in an effort to keep the area moist and this leads to a blocked nose.

 Dry or dusty air is not a big problem for those of us who live in the UK but it could be an issue if you spend a lot of time in an air-conditioned environment or if you live in another country, particularly in those with desert or arid lands.

-The first is nasal polyps which are small growths of tissue in the nasal passages.
-They arise as a result of chronic inflammation such as with allergic rhinitis or sinusitis.
+Nasal polyps are small growths of tissue in the nasal passages.
+They can arise as a result of chronic inflammation, such as with allergic rhinitis or sinusitis.

-The second issue is called a deviated septum which basically means that the bones in the nose are not in the right place.
-This may arise as a congenital malformation or injury (typically a rugby injury) and leads to a blockage of the nasal passages.
+A deviated septum may also cause congestion at night.
+This basically means that the bones in the nose are not in the right place.
+It may arise as a congenital malformation or injury (typically a rugby injury) and leads to a blockage of the nasal passages.

-During this stage in a woman’s life, levels of oestrogen and progesterone rise which can increase blood flow to different parts of the body.
-In the nasal passages, the delicate tissues are more prone to swelling so this increase in blood flow can lead to restriction of air flow and a blocked nose.
+During pregnancy, levels of oestrogen and progesterone rise which can increase blood flow to different parts of the body.
+In the nasal passages, the delicate tissues are more prone to swelling and so this increase in blood flow can restrict air flow and cause a blocked nose.